webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 #### *Did you [ZIP-download](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/archive/master.zip) (or [fork](https://help.github.com/articles/fork-a-repo/)) this project to copy then adapt ?*

-​Then please delete ​:scissors:​ and replace ​:pencil2:​ this long `README.md` file immediately **after reading it all** !
+​Then please delete :scissors: and replace :pencil2: this long `README.md` file immediately **after reading it all** !

 #### *Q: Why the long README ?*